Reasonable accommodation

+"Disproportionate or undue burden" and similar terms are common in all definitions of reasonable accommodation.
+The ambiguity of what constitutes a significant change or burden to the facilitator is a contentious topic.
+Some view the terminology as being strictly biased towards not altering the facilitator's system, denying accommodations for those that need them.
+Other views argue it is necessary to prevent abuse, and to make it more attractive for employers and institutions to admit people with accommodation needs.

 Financial costs

 Employers and managers are often concerned about the potential cost associated with providing accommodations to employees with disabilities.
 However, many accommodations, such as moving an employee to a different desk or changing the work schedule, do not have any direct cash costs (56% in a survey of employers conducted by JAN), and most others have only one-time costs (e.g., to buy a different style of computer mouse).
 Accommodation costs may be offset by the savings associated with employing people with disabilities (higher performance, lower turnover costs).

 Competing accommodation needs

 Rarely, two people will need accommodations that conflict with each other.
 Creative problem solving may be required to find ways to accommodate both people.
-For example, the United States Department of Justice recommends that if a program serves a person with a service dog and a person who is allergic to dogs, that the program separate them physically, by asking them to stay in different rooms or on opposite sides of the same room.
+For example, the United States Department of Justice recommends that if a program serves a person with a service dog and a person who is allergic to dogs, that the program separate them physically, by asking them to stay in different rooms or on opposite sides of the same room, with access to the same resources.
 In some cases, the accommodations that are practical may not be the first choice for all participants.
 For example, a person who has a hearing impairment may not be able to understand the artificial voice generated by the text-to-speech device used by a person who is unable to speak, so they may have to find a way to communicate that does not rely on that device, even if the non-speaking person would prefer to use that device.